kent-map/kent/19c/19c-ruskin-tunbridge-wells/README.md

 Ruskin visited Tunbridge Wells again in August 1860, staying at Calverley Hotel, and complained of being disturbed by seeing "a steam engine devouring a wheat stack at Tunbridge Wells and hearing it growling over its prey a mile and a quarter down the valley"[^ref2] Thus, the law of nature that he sought to preserve were overturned by the mechanisation of agriculture.
 <br><br>
 This article is adapted from "The Work of Iron, in Nature, Art, and Policy" by Chris Jones, published by the Tunbridge Wells Civic Society.
-YOu can also read about Ruskin's associations with [Sandgate](/placeskz/sandgate-overview/).
+You can also read about Ruskin's associations with [Sandgate](/placeskz/sandgate-overview/).
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/71/Calverleyhotel.jpg" label="Calverley Hotel, Tunbridge Wells, 1860" attribution="Rock & Co, Public domain, via Wikimedia Commons">

 ### References